Insolvency and Debt Collection

 Instead of the usual process of issuing a County Court Claim, you can commence insolvency action by initially sending a Draft Winding Up Petition to a company or a Statutory Demand to an individual.
 On average 81% of cases are paid at this stage without further insolvency proceedings being issued.

-The Court will seal the petition and give a date for a Court hearing.
+When a full petition is issued, the Court will seal the petition and give a date for a Court hearing.
 The petition is then served upon the company.
 The petition can be advertised in the London Gazette 7 days after service and this will freeze the debtor’s bank account therefore, there is an incentive to make payment as quickly as possible.

 Once the petition has been advertised, other creditors may wish to support the petition.
 Care is needed in any withdrawal after advertisement, as the Court will require an explanation.